-Furthermore, in ketosis, the body burns either the fat you eat, or the fat stored in adipose tissue.
+Furthermore, during ketosis, the body burns either the fat you eat or the fat stored as adipose tissue.
 Which fat gets burned depends on your daily calorie intake.

 Should You Count Calories on Keto?

 You probably heard that you don't need to count calories on keto.
 And this is true to some extent.
 Most keto dieters don't really count calories.
-And yet, a calorie deficit is essential to losing weight on a keto diet, so what gives?
+And yet, a calorie deficit is essential in order to losing weight on a keto diet.
+So what gives?

-Well, the ketogenic diet has a natural appetite suppressing effect so counting calories isn't necessary .
-Here are some explanations why this is so:
+Well, the ketogenic diet has a natural appetite-suppressing effect, so counting calories isn't necessary .
+Here are some explanations why keto suppresses appetite:

-Cholecystokinin is a peptide hormone that stimulates the release of bile and digestive enzymes for the digestion of fat and protein.
-Studies show that this hormone acts as a hunger suppressant .
+Cholecystokinin is a peptide hormone that stimulates the release of bile and digestive enzymes necessary for the digestion of fat and protein.
+Studies show that this hormone acts as a powerful hunger suppressant .

-Because keto suppresses your appetite significantly, your chances of overeating on keto are low.
+Because keto significantly suppresses appetite, your chances of overeating on keto are low.
 In fact, many keto dieters feel like they're eating too little on this diet.

 Still, if you want to make sure your calorie intake is low enough for weight loss, do keep track of your daily calories.
-Use our Keto Calculator to see how much of each macro you need to eat to achieve a calorie deficit.
+Use our Keto Calculator to see how much of each macro you need to achieve your required calorie deficit.

 Ketosis and Metabolic Changes

 Triglycerides are the most common type of fat in the human body.
-Having excess triglycerides in the blood is a strong risk factor for cardiovascular disease, heart attacks, and stroke .
-Keto helps lower triglyceride levels from by almost 30 mg/dL after just a couple of weeks .
+Having excess triglycerides in the blood is a strong risk factor for cardiovascular disease, heart attack, and stroke .
+Keto helps lower triglyceride levels by almost 30 mg/dL after just a couple of weeks .

 The resting metabolic rate (RMR) is the rate at which your body burns calories at rest.
-The RMR is low in people who are inactive, overweight, or suffer metabolic disorders.
+The RMR is low in people who are inactive, overweight or suffer metabolic disorders.
 That's a problem because a healthy RMR helps you sustain a healthy weight.
-Keto helps boost or preserve your RMR which is essential for steady weight loss .
+Keto helps boost and preserve your RMR, which is essential for steady weight loss .

 How Much Weight Will I Lose?